What is Be The Change?

 - and an informative and inspiring panel discussion.

-Check out the audience packet for full program as well as prompt questions for table conversations.
+Check out the audience packet for the full program as well as prompt questions for table conversations.

 President and CEO of YMCA of Northwest North Carolina